 There are plenty of vegetable dishes too, such as thoran (a kind of stir fry) and avial, vegetables cooked with fresh grated coconut and curry leaves.
 For certain festivals and special occasions, sadya is served - it's a traditional feast served on a banana leaf, and can contain up to 26 different dishes.

 Feeling inspired?
-Then check out our epic hike, kayak and cycle in Kerala adventure, an introduction to the backwaters and beyond!
+Then check out our Ultimate Adventure in Kerala, an introduction to the backwaters and beyond!